Serru/MultiCobot-UR10-Gripper/README_ENG.md

 The memory of the Final Degree Project can be found in the [Repository](https://deposita.unizar.es/record/66296?ln=es) of TFGs of the [University of Zaragoza](http://www.unizar.es/).

-## Acknowledgment
+## Acknowledgement

-This work is part of the [RoPeRT](https://i3a.unizar.es/es/grupos-de-investigacion/ropert) research group of the [i3A](https://i3a.unizar.es), of the [University of Zaragoza](http://www.unizar.es/).
+This work is part of the [RoPeRT](https://i3a.unizar.es/es/grupos-de-investigacion/ropert) research group of the [i3A](https://i3a.unizar.es), the [University of Zaragoza](http://www.unizar.es/).

 ![image](https://www.unizar.es/sites/default/files/i3a.png)

 ---

-The developed work has been experimentally evaluated and validated, showing a correct operation in the physical robot [Campero](http://commandia.unizar.es/wp-content/uploads/camperoRobot.jpg).
-For this reason, this Final Degree Project is part of the activities of the [COMMANDIA (2019)](http://commandia.unizar.es/) project, co-financed by the [Interreg Sudoe Program](https://www.interreg-sudoe.eu/inicio) and by the [European Regional Development Fund (ERDF)](https://ec.europa.eu/regional_policy/es/funding/erdf/).
+The developed work has been experimentally evaluated and validated, showing a correct operation of the physical robot [Campero] (http://commandia.unizar.es/wp-content/uploads/camperoRobot.jpg).
+For this reason, this work is part of the activities of the project [COMMANDIA (2019)](http://commandia.unizar.es/), co-funded by the [Interreg Sudoe Program](https://www.interreg-sudoe.eu/inicio) and the [European Regional Development Fund (ERDF)](https://ec.europa.eu/regional_policy/es/funding/erdf/).

 ![image](http://commandia.unizar.es/wp-content/uploads/cropped-logoCommandia-1.png)

 ## Recognition

-Please cite this post if the content of this repository has been useful to you:
+Please cite this work if the content of this repository has been useful to you:

 BibTeX:
 ```